-One of the important scenarios where shrinkage can be reduced is to improve the product quality, thus prolonging the shelf life.
+One of the important scenarios where shrinkage can be reduced is the one involving improvement of the product quality, thus prolonging the shelf life.
 This tool quantifies the concept of shelf life to make it a parameter towards which one can intentionally steer.